neovimhaskell/nvim-hs/README.md

 As this is still very much a prototype and changes are most certainly necessary, the only recommended way to install this is within a sandbox.
+If you encounter any issues while following these steps, please let us know!

 ## Sandbox